gavinfielder/ft_ls/README.md

 ## Notes on the 42 subject

 ft\_ls is not required to have identically formatted output to ls.
-I bothered to make it close in most cases, but a significant different that I didn't bother aligning is that the system implementation of ls typically performs depth-first search, whereas I perform breadth-first search for recursive directory expansion.
+I bothered to make it close in most cases, but a significant difference that I didn't bother aligning is that the system implementation of ls typically performs depth-first search, whereas I perform breadth-first search for recursive directory expansion.

 ## Credits